hannomalie/hannomalie.github.io/src/jbake/content/posts/persistence-ignorance.md

 implicitly required by everyone without saying it.
 Whether it will be a file stored on disk or an actual database is an implementation detail, sure.
-But then again, it would be better to design and implement every single usecase based on the actual implementation detail from the start, because then it will immediately become clear when the implementation is insufficient. // TODO: Example here?
+But then again, it would be better to design and implement every single usecase based on the actual implementation detail from the start, because then it will immediately become clear when the implementation is insufficient.

 ## False: Users don't care